LucaDP07/flags-game/README.md

 The Flags Game is a way to test and train the player's reaction time, while having fun.

 The player has to deal with a different set of six flags every three seconds.
 Five of these represent the Irish flag, while the last one it's the flag of the Ivory Coast, very similar to the Irish one.
 The player needs to catch the Ivory Coast flag (the intruder).
-Everytime the player clicks on the Ivory Coast flag a point will be added to the score, and to make sure the player is paying attention, every click onthe Irish flag will take away 2 points.
+Everytime the player clicks on the Ivory Coast flag a point will be added to the score, and to make sure the player is paying attention, every click on the Irish flag will take away 2 points.

 ![Alternate text](/assets/images/Responsive.png)